Gingerbread Cupcakes with Marshmallow Frosting and Pomegranate Caramel

 - Note: The caramel at this point will still seem relatively loose–but don’t worry, it will thicken considerably as it cools.
 The caramel should be cool (but still drip freely from a spoon) for decorating–if it gets too thick, heat it in the microwave at 10 second intervals.

-- Place egg whites, sugar, and lemon juice in (very clean) bowl of a stand mixer and place over a pot of lightly simmering water (double broiler).
+- Prepare Frosting: Place egg whites, sugar, and lemon juice in (very clean) bowl of a stand mixer and place over a pot of lightly simmering water (double broiler).
 Using the whisk attachment, whisk constantly until sugar has dissolved and whites are lightly warm to touch (use your fingertips to test this–but it should take about 4-5 minutes, depending on how cold your egg whites are).

 - Transfer bowl to stand mixer and beat over low speed for 1-2 minutes.
 Increase speed to high and continue to beat for another 5-6 minutes until frosting is thick, shiny, and stiff (will hold its peak).